-Chemical engineers are systems-oriented.
-They’re trained to look at the relationship between a single component of a process and the entire process across a wide range of application areas.
-Chemical engineers quantify the role of a single brain cell within the context of its environment, its relationship to other cells, and the function of the brain.
-These insights are critical to developing a therapeutic that selectively alters that cell function for better outcomes.
-When considering the issue of clean water, chemical engineers can look at water samples in lakes, treatment centers, and our homes both individually and as a part of the whole system to identify where the most impactful, affordable changes can be made.
-A chemical engineer helped Amazon reduce waste from packaging, which impacted billions of products shipped all over the world.
+They are trained to look at the relationship between a single component of a process and the entire process in a wide range of application areas.
+For example, they might quantify the role of a single brain cell within the context of its environment, its relationship to other cells, and the function of the brain.
+Those insights can lead to a “smarter” therapeutic that selectively alters the cell’s function.
+In another application, chemical engineers can look at water samples from lakes, treatment centers, and homes both individually and as part of the whole system to identify where to make the mostaffordable and impactful changes.

-Chemical engineers understand the basic building blocks of chemical processes and use that knowledge to optimize, scale, and transform processes in innovative ways — much like a Lego aficionado can turn simple blocks into a masterpiece.
-The same basic units can be combined in infinite ways.
-For example, the fermenters like the ones in ChemE student labs are used by industry to make drugs, fine chemicals, low carbon fuels, and some of our favorite beverages.
+They examine the basic building blocks of chemical processes in order to optimize, scale, and transform entire processes in innovative ways — much like a Lego aficionado can turn simple blocks into a masterpiece.

-Chemical engineers are the only engineers trained in reactor design.
-While this may conjure an image of a nuclear power plant, a reactor is something that transforms low value raw materials, like natural gas, into high value products, like the polymers and fibers that make a Boeing 787 the lightest and most fuel efficient aircraft in its class.
-Reactor design is central to mass manufacturing of nearly all consumer products; for understanding the way drugs make their way through our body (each organ is effectively a different kind of reactor); for more efficient and long lasting batteries (which are reactors that use chemicals to produce electricity) and for computer chip manufacturing, which requires the movement of a silicon wafer through a series of reactors, building up atom-by-atom one of the most important nanotechnology products in our lives today.
+They are the only engineers with this particular training.
+A reactor is anything that transforms a low-value raw material such as natural gas into high-value products, like the polymers and fibers used in the lightest and most fuel-efficient aircraft.
+Reactor design is central to the mass manufacturing of nearly all consumer products; for understanding how drugs interact with our bodies (each organ is effectively a different kind of reactor); for more-efficient and long-lasting batteries, which are reactors that use chemicals to produce electricity; and for computer chip manufacturing, which requires the movement of a silicon wafer through a series of reactors.